 "Up until now there was a very small group of coaches who didn't talk about referees and a larger group who did," said Mourinho ahead of the teams' Champions League semi-final first-leg.
 "Now, with Pep's comments, we have started a new era with a third group, featuring only one person, a man who criticises [the referee] when he makes good decisions.
 This is completely new to me."

 Guardiola was incensed - and hit back.
-"As Senor Mourinho has called me Pep, I'm going to call him Jose," he said.
+"As senor Mourinho has called me Pep, I'm going to call him Jose," he said in his pre-match press conference.
 "Tomorrow at 8.45pm we will face each other on the pitch.
 Off the pitch he's won.
 He's been winning off the pitch all season.
 Let them give him a Champions League for it so he can enjoy it and take it home.
 In the press room he is 'el p*** jefe' (the ******* boss) and the one who knows more than everyone else."

 Off the pitch he's won.
 Let them give him a Champions League for it.